rancher/community-catalog/templates/sentry/4/README.md

  * Select Sentry from catalog.

+ * Required
- * Required: Enter a sentry secret
+   * Enter a sentry secret
+   * Specify the email and password of the initial user

+ * Optional
+   * Specify an external database host \*
- * Optional: Email configuration
+   * Email configuration

  * Click deploy.

+\* If you specify an external database, you will want to delete the "sentry-postgres" service after creating the Sentry stack.